buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcAudioVisualApplianceTypeEnum.md

 # IfcAudioVisualApplianceTypeEnum

-Defines the range of different types of audio-video devices that can be specified.
+Defines the range of different types of audio-video devices that can be specified.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4.